Providing a quality mark for surgical education

 Often these courses are run at the provider's own centre, or the courses are developed by the provider and run at various locations in the UK and overseas.
-In addition, training providers offer stand-alone online learning courses, or a blend of distance and face-to-face learning.
+In addition, training providers offer standalone online learning courses, or a blend of distance and face-to-face learning.

 The Royal College of Surgeons of England is keen to ensure and enhance the quality of courses offered by centres through its centre accreditation process.

+The process involves a review of an entire surgical education centre.
+This includes assessment of facilities, resources and faculty; the education portfolio; and the infrastructure and quality management processes which underpin the delivery of the centre's educational product.
 RCS centre accreditation is only awarded where there is a clear demonstration of, and a broad confidence in, the quality of each of these components.

-Accreditation gives the centre degree of autonomy in amending its course portfolio and introducing new courses during the accreditation period, subject to RCS approval.
+Accreditation gives the centre a degree of autonomy in amending its course portfolio and introducing new courses during the accreditation period, subject to RCS approval.

-Benefits of Centre Accreditation
+Benefits of centre accreditation

 The benefits of centre accreditation include:

-- Expert review of the centre and all surgery-related course provision
+- expert review of the centre and all surgery-related course provision;

-- Use of the strap line ‘Accredited by the Royal College of Surgeons of England’ for a three year accreditation term (subject to satisfactory monitoring and review)
+- use of the strap line ‘Accredited by the Royal College of Surgeons of England’ for a three-year accreditation term (subject to satisfactory monitoring and review);

-- Peer review of all surgical courses from a panel of leading surgeons
+- peer review of all surgical courses from a panel of leading surgeons;

-- Listing on RCS Website
+- listing on RCS website;

-- Listing in RCS Bulletin
+- listing in RCS Bulletin;

-- Use of RCS participant evaluation materials
+- use of RCS participant evaluation materials;

 How to apply